 Aero Space Museum of Calgary, Aviation museum in Calgary, Canada

 Visitors can see memorial stones honoring pilots from Commonwealth nations who trained in Calgary during World War II.
-These stones mark the legacy of Canadians, British, Australians, and New Zealanders who passed through the flight school here.
+These stones mark the memory of Canadians, British, Australians, and New Zealanders who passed through the flight school here.

 The community of curious travelers